codingColinMcM/startUpProfileGenerator/README.md

 ## Description

 A Node JS Application that generates an HTML web page that contains profiles of employees at a software development company.
 There are three types of profiles that can be created: Manager, Engineer, Intern.
 The Manager Profile is unique in that it contains a field that indicates the office the manager oversees.
+The Engineer Profile is unique in that it contains a field that links to the developer's GitHub account.

 ## Screenshot